The Coexistence Protocol

 The Shield, Not the Sword

-Be precise about what Domain Exit means, because everything depends on its asymmetry.
+Domain Exit is asymmetric, and the boundary must be precise.
 Exit removes the protection of the coexistence protocol: the domain’s members no longer owe the exited agent the absorption of risk on his behalf, and defensive coercion against him is no longer a violation.
 That is the whole of it.
 Exit removes the shield.
 It does not grant a sword.

 Why Civilization Requires This